 Our programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (1001 North Fairfax St., Suite 510; Alexandria, Va.
 22314; telephone 703- 535-5990).
 This accreditation means our programs meet or exceed strict academic standards for excellence in education.

 Many of our faculty members are renowned experts in the field.
 They've earned recognitions from the American Counseling Association, Association for Counselor Education and Supervision, Texas Counseling Association and Chi Sigma Iota international honor society for students, professional counselors and counselor educators.
 Their research interests include:

 More targeted research has been conducted on suicide prevention, mental health services for low-income clients, counseling and play therapy in schools, near-death experiences and spiritual transformation.
 We've also received the Association for Counselor Education and Supervision's Outstanding Program Award and its Publication in Counselor Education and Supervision Award multiple times.

 These tracks prepare you to become a school counselor for children in preschool through 12th grade.
 You'll become familiar with school counseling and guidance services, develop better self-understanding and develop the competencies of professional school counselors.

 Program admission is competitive.
 Provisional admission requirements are:

 After attending the orientation meeting and completing a group interview, the Master's Admissions Committee conducts a holistic review of all applicants.
 You'll receive a letter regarding admission within one month of the orientation and interview.
 If you're granted provisional admission, you should contact the counseling program for academic advising before registration.

 Our department funds several scholarships to help you pursue a graduate degree.
 For more information on scholarships, visit our website.
-Information about other financial assistance programs is available at the Graduate School's website or the Financial Aid site.
+Information about other financial assistance programs is available at the Graduate School's website or the Financial Aid website.

 The center offers individual counseling and couple, family and group counseling.
 Low-cost counseling services are provided by counselors-intraining under a faculty member's supervision using the latest in audiovisual technology.

 The center encourages children's development and emotional growth through play therapy, a dynamic interpersonal relationship between a child and a trained therapist.
 The center provides training, research, publications, counseling services and scholarships, and it acts as a clearinghouse for literature in the field.